3 iPad Apps For Growing a Vegetable Garden

-A few weeks ago, Tim showed us some great free gardening apps for the iPhone, but I wanted to explore some specifically for growing vegetables and the self-sufficient lifestyle I strive for.
+A few weeks ago, Tim showed us some great free gardening apps for the iPhone, but I wanted to explore some specifically for growing vegetables and the.
 More specifically, I wanted something that would help me figure out exactly what I could grow, and when.
 I have 3 apps to show you today, but sadly none of them are free.
 The truth is that finding decent free apps in this quite niche topic area is difficult, and none had anywhere near the functionality I wanted.

 However, here are a few free ones you might want to consider as alternatives: